 Kamakura, in Kanagawa Prefecture, is the center of many historic temples in Japan.
 It is also known as a famous tourist destination that attracts many people from all over the world.
 Among them, Hasedera offers “Nagomi-kuji”, a cute omikuji in the shape of Jizo which will make anyone who sees it feel warm.
 They cost 500 yen each and the smiling face of Ojizo-sama will surely make you smile too!

 Omikuji tells you not only the luck of the year but also tips to avoid bad luck in your daily life.
 Even if your result is not good, you can bring the slip as your memorable souvenir.
-If you come to Japan during the New year holiday season, why don’t you try your luck at Omikuji?
+When you come to Japan, why don’t you try your luck with omikuji?

 Other articles you may also like